iensen/plog2.0/README.md

 P-log: a language combining non-monotonic logic and probabilities.

 This repository is an implementation of P-log solver for dynamically causally ordered programs.
+**The implementation is currently under development and is not ready to use.**

 Detailed instructions on installation/running p-log will be added later.